jmlinger/Test/README.md

 # A aplicação em nuvem

-Acesse a aplicação alocada no Heroku por <a href="https://in-tregasdelivery.herokuapp.com/"> aqui <a/>.
+Acesse a aplicação alocada no Vercel por <a href="https://intreguedelivery.vercel.app"> aqui <a/>.

 <br>